Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Short name*
   Enter a short name for the customer/supplier.
 This field is mandatory.

-- *Form of address*
+- *Title*
-  Click the drop-down list to select the appropriate form of address.
+  Click the drop-down list to select the appropriate title.
 The following options are available:
     - **Company**
     - **Mr**
     - **Ms**